AbinashTN/Twitch-Toxicity-Performances-Analysis/README.md

 - Add your API key to the `API_KEY` variable in the script.
 - In both scripts, make sure to specify the correct directory paths.

+### 📂 correlation_analysis

+This code implements a method for analyzing data using simple linear regression and Spearman correlation.
+We analyze the combined data from all streamers together (not streamer-by-streamer), but the data is normalized to account for differences such as varying viewer counts or player levels.
+The code can be easily adapted to perform analysis on a per-streamer basis by modifying the input folders.

+#### 📥 How It Works

+1. The code retrieves statistics for each metric every 5 minutes during the games.
+2. It then collects the number of toxic messages received in the 10 minutes preceding each 5-minute interval.
+3. Data is normalized by streamer to control for variability.
+4. Finally, the code performs linear regression, plots residuals, and calculates the Spearman correlation.

+#### 🔑 Requirements

+- Make sure to specify the correct directory paths.